-From casino games to horse racing, it seems as though everyone has a strategy of some sort to make the most of their money.
+From casino games to horse racing, it seems as though everyone has a strategy of some sort to make money from betting.
 When it comes to betting on any kind of event – in a casino or out on the track – there is often a lot of luck involved.

-In fact, some people, even seasoned betters, will tell you that there is simply no such thing as the perfect racing system.
-Plenty of people will also tell you that choosing a horse racing betting strategy is futile.
+In fact, some people, even seasoned betters, will tell you that there is simply no such thing as the perfect racing betting system but more some experienced punters will have more mathematical and statistical systems in place.
+That said, plenty of people will also tell you that having a horse racing betting strategy is futile.
 That is because there are so many different variables and factors you have to take into account!

 How to Win at Horse Racing

-The risks of using a betting system revolve around the fact that these strategies are not always built for all scenarios.
+The risks of using a “betting system” revolve around the fact that these strategies are not always built for all scenarios.
 There are, however, a few slight tweaks and tricks that you can put into effect which could help you find the best value punts.
-More often than not, this will revolve around how you read the odds, and if you know how to judge when a bookie is turning a blind eye to a potential sleeper.
+More often than not, this will revolve around how you read the odds, and if you know how to judge when a bookie is turning a blind eye to a potential sleeper (a horse who’s odds you thnk are too big).

 Advice for Beginners